ank-PhD/RNA_seq_analysis/week_1/questions.md

 - why the gff did not work out? how do I get the actual gene names to be called rather than having to match them manually?

-- why do we need sorting?
+- why do we need sorting in the bam/sam files?

+- what are the specialization of different aligners?
+What is the difference between Bowtie and BWA?